rcos/VRCTF_RCOS/Documentation/Apple_Compile_How_To.md

 ## Continued by Keira Ang
 - (After opening project on XCode) >> Targets >> Unity-iPhone >> Signing & Capabilities
-    - Automatically manage signing: ON
+    - Automatically manage signing: TRUE
     - Team: Personal Team (this is automatically made when you sign in)
     - create unique bundle identifier
     - repeat for Targets >> UnityFramework